 The second-year retention rate is the percentage of students who have continued their studies into their second year—for example, students who started school in fall 2017 and returned in fall 2018.
 The table above shows the second-year retention rates

-for students who started school in fall 2016, fall 2017, and fall 2018.
+for students who started school in fall 2016, fall 2017, fall 2018, and fall 2019.
 The breakdown provided is consistent with Pennsylvania State System of Higher Education performance measures.